adamreisnz/replace-in-file/README.md

   processor: (input) => input.replace(/foo/g, 'bar'),
 });
 ```
-It's also possible to use a custom processor with two arguments.
-In this case the first argument of the callback is still the content to be processed.
-The second one receives the file being processed.
+The custom processor will receive the path of the file being processed as a second parameter:

 ```js
 const results = replace.sync({